What is Sacroiliac Joint Pain?

-If the physician is not satisfied with the results of the CT, then a MRI will be conducted.
+If the physician is not satisfied with the results of the CT, then an MRI will be conducted.
 This will help in the better evaluation of the soft tissues.
 A bone scan may also be done to identify bone abnormalities and to find out areas of increased activity in the bones.

 The source of pain can also be identified by doing an injection that will numb the area of pain and irritation.
-Usually an anesthetic along with a steroid is used for injections.
+Usually, an anesthetic along with a steroid is used for injections.

 The injection is done directly to the SI joint.
 Along with finding the source of the pain, the injection can also be used to obtain temporary relief from pain.
-These injections are usually given in the hospitals under x ray guidance mechanisms.
+These injections are usually given in the hospitals under x-ray guidance mechanisms.

 Sacroiliac joint pain can be treated by pain relief injections.
 The duration of effectiveness of the injection will vary.
 Depending on the severity of the pain, the injections can be repeated thrice a year or once a month.

 If all other methods of treatment fail, then one can consider surgery.
 Surgery involves the fusion of the SI joints.
-Here the cartilage which cover the surface of the bones and joints are removed and then the bones and joints are held together using screws and bolts until they fuse completely.
+Here the cartilage which covers the surface of the bones and joints are removed and then the bones and joints are held together using screws and bolts until they fuse completely.